MediaPipe for PyTorch ResNet

 Selecting a DataLoader for PyTorch ResNet¶

-In Habana’s PyTorch ResNet, three DataLoaders are implemented in the model:
+In Intel Gaudi’s PyTorch ResNet, two dataloaders are implemented in the model:

 MediaApiDataLoader